dhikshanya06/queuectl/README.md

 </p>

 <h3>Job output logging</h3>
-Captures stdout and stderr for each job and saves them to a log file.
+<p>Captures stdout and stderr for each job and saves them to a log file.
 The path is stored in stdout_log.<br>
-Enqueue example:
+Enqueue example:</p>

 ```bash
 queuectl enqueue '{"id":"logjob","command":"echo hello && ls nonexistent","max_retries":1}'